Randhum/MusicPlayer/README.md

 Panels can be resized by dragging the dividers between them.
 Layout is saved automatically.

+### Fractal Screensaver

+Each panel can display a fractal background screensaver using the perfect-shuffle algorithm (based on [perfect-shuffle](https://github.com/xcontcom/perfect-shuffle)).

+**Features:**
+- Click the fractal icon (🎨) in any panel header to toggle the screensaver
+- Fractals are generated using deterministic recursive spatial permutations
+- Text automatically inverts (white on dark areas, black on light areas) for optimal readability
+- Each panel can have its own independent fractal pattern
+- Patterns are randomly generated when enabled

+The screensaver creates beautiful, self-similar fractal patterns that fill the entire panel background while keeping all UI elements functional and readable.

 ### Adding Music to Playlist

 From the Library panel: